lakhera/soil_classification_annam/challenge-1/README.md

 6. Run all cells.
 The training will start and the model will:
 7. Save the best model as best_model.pth
 8. Create the prediction file submission.csv

+---

+For questions or issues, please open an issue on the repository.

+<div style="text-align: center">⁂</div>